rlucas-scninet/scinet-site/pages/guide/CLC_Server_User_Guide.md

 ![screenshot of CLC Genomics Workbench 22.0.2 Server Options](/assets/img/CLC3.png)

 CLC provides two ways to offload jobs - CLC Server and GRID.
-Both server different purposes.
+Both serve different purposes.

 **CLC Server** can only be used to perform Standard Import and Export.
 These tasks are performed on Ceres DTN node for faster transfer rate.

-Note that if users select "CLC Server" for any tasks other than those mentioned above, those tasks will not execute and will remain paused.
+Note that if users select "CLC Server" for any tasks other than those mentioned below, those tasks will not execute and will remain paused.

 **GRID** can be used to run compute tasks on Ceres nodes.